craigwh10/cellular-automata-react/readme.md

 ## Opportunities

 -   Variants: <https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html>.
--   Patterns to generate interesting behaviour: <https://conwaylife.com/wiki/>
+-   Patterns to generate interesting behavior: https://conwaylife.com/wiki/>
--   Every method used to create the Conway's example is available within the package for ease of creation of rulesets, if you create any just open a PR.
+-   Every method used to create Conway's example is available within the package for ease of creation of rulesets, if you create any just open a PR.

 ---